ouspg/CompSec/Lab3_ChipWhisperer/README.md

 **Explain shortly how the correlation power analysis that you just performed works.**

 **TIPS & TRICKS**
-* If you are interested logic behind breaking AES encryption, you can find more detailed information about inner workings of attack script from tutorial http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack)
+* If you are interested logic behind breaking AES encryption, look at tutorial http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack) which explains how to perform this task manually.

 # Level 3